-We intend to offer a quality physical education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
+At Loscoe Church of England Primary School we place great importance on Physical Education and school sport.
+We intend to offer a high-quality physical education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 It provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
-We also value the importance of children leading healthy and active lives.
-Our children have many opportunities to compete in sport and other activities that help to embed values such as fairness and respect.
+Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

 Children are taught by our skilled teachers, play leaders and sport instructors from the Amber Valley School Sports Partnership (AVSSP).
 Staff use the Amber Valley schemes of work and follow a progressive curriculum, which ensures that children develop their skills as they move from reception to year 6.

 The curriculum is further enhanced by sessions delivered by Amber Valley School Sports Partnership (AVSSP).
 The National Curriculum for Physical Education and EYFS Physical development involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.

 Key stage 1: